ChadCooper06/portfolio/README.old.md

 This is my portfolio of the work I have completed during my Awesome Inc. Bootcamp.
 My blog posts will showcase my journey through the bootcamp as well as my thoughts and feelings about my experience.
+This new iteration of my portfolio was created using React and is responsive and showcases my past projects.